A permanent, pill-free solution to chronic acid reflux

 Bill heard about an innovative procedure offered at Gundersen Health System called LINX.
 It's a minimally invasive surgical option for those who:

 - Have severe heartburn not helped by PPIs

 - Have incomplete control or increasing symptoms with PPIs

 - Are concerned about the effects of long-term, high dose use of PPIs such as increased risk for fractures, chronic kidney disease, heart disease and other issues

 The LINX system uses a ring of titanium beads magnetically interlinked.
 The device is placed around the lower esophageal sphincter (LES) located between the stomach and esophagus.
 The LES is the body's natural barrier to reflux.
 In a person with a weakened LES, the ring enhances the function to prevent reflux.

-In January 2016, Gundersen surgeon Shanu N. Kothari, MD, FACS, performed the LINX procedure on Bill.
+In January 2016, Bill had the LINX procedure.
 "Immediately after surgery, I felt so much better," recalls Bill.
 "I have no dietary restrictions.
 I find that I'm eating better, I have more energy and I'm off 100 percent of my medications."